-Doubling the number of inspiring nonprofit organizations we supported this year and we will double again next year.
+Nearly doubled the number of inspiring nonprofit organizations we supported last year and we will double again this year.

 Our grants support nonprofit organizations that provide educational and employment opportunities that help advance the self-sufficiency of underserved youth and their families.
 These investments elevate the operational, programmatic, financial, and organizational effectiveness of our nonprofit partners to help ensure the sustained advancement of their missions.